davbyr/xAnimate/README.md

 routine.
 A function is also passed, which controls how to plot a single frame.
 See below for an example.

+Running `mask_animation()` will create a temporary directory in the same directory as your specified output file.
+This contains images of individual frames, which are later compiled into the output animation and removed (along with the temporary directory).

 ## Installation
 There is no pip or conda install for this package at the moment